pjdijxhoorn/Milestone-project-3/readme.md

     ![register functions.](static/images/register.PNG)

 - ### Add recipes
-    - As a user when logged in you can add recipes by clicking the add recipe button on the navbar.
+    - As a user that is  logged in you can add recipes by clicking the add recipe button on the navbar.
 Here you find a form to fill in all the data of the recipe.
 Adding photos is done by an URL.
 In the next block we will learn about how to add photo's in other ways.

     ![add recipe functions.](static/images/addrecipe.PNG)